microsoft/playwright/docs/src/api/class-page.md

 - `urlOrPredicate` <[string]|[RegExp]|[function]\([Response]\):[boolean]>

 Request URL string, regex or predicate receiving [Response] object.
+When a [`option: baseURL`] via the context options was provided and the passed URL is a path, it gets merged via the [`new URL()`](https://developer.mozilla.org/en-US/docs/Web/API/URL/URL) constructor.

 ### param: Page.waitForResponse.urlOrPredicate
 * langs: js
 - `urlOrPredicate` <[string]|[RegExp]|[function]\([Response]\):[boolean]|[Promise]<[boolean]>>

 Request URL string, regex or predicate receiving [Response] object.
+When a [`option: baseURL`] via the context options was provided and the passed URL is a path, it gets merged via the [`new URL()`](https://developer.mozilla.org/en-US/docs/Web/API/URL/URL) constructor.

 ### option: Page.waitForResponse.timeout
 - `timeout` <[float]>